A new way to help associations find volunteers

 A high-potential yet underused feature

 At JeVeuxAider.gouv.fr, we want to help both volunteers and associations.
-Our key metric is: the number of volunteers applications.
+Our key metric is: the number of volunteer applications.

 We chose to focus on it because: